Jewish Militants Arrested in Bomb Plot

 This campaign culminated in a devastating arson attack on the Institute's offices and warehouse in Torrance in the early morning hours of July 4, 1984.
 Damage was estimated at $400,000.

 Two days later, JDL leader Rubin showed up at the site of the gutted IHR offices publicly to praise the fire-bombing.
 The JDL, he declared, "wholeheartedly applauds the recent devastation of the offices of the Institute for Historical review."
 Denying any personal responsibility himself, Rubin said that the arson had been carried out by a former JDL activist named Larry Winston (Joel Cohen).
 No one was ever arrested in connection with this crime.

 In February 1989, JDL intimidation forced the cancellation at two hotel sites in southern California of a three-day IHR conference.
 The meeting was successfully held at a makeshift alternate site, in spite of further harassment by a handful of JDL thugs led by Rubin.

-In a statement issued following the Dec.
-2001 arrest of Rubin and Krugel, the IHR expressed the hope that the two will be prosecuted to the full extent of the law, especially during this time of heightened awareness of the dangers of terrorism.
+The IHR trusts that Rubin and Krugel will be prosecuted to the full extent of the law, especially during this time of heightened awareness of the dangers of terrorism.

-Further information about Rubin and the JDL can be found in "The Zionist Terror Network," a detailed IHR report that is posted on the "Books On-Line" section of the IHR web site.
+Further information about Rubin and the JDL can be found in "The Zionist Terror Network," a detailed IHR report that is posted on the IHR web site.